moleisking/koopey/koopey.api/readme.md

 The application consists of both a frontend and backend.

-- The frontend is based on node and Angular.
+- The frontend is based on Node.js and Angular.
-- The backend is based on java and springboot
+- The backend is based on Java and Springboot

 ## Build

-To build the backend docker image

-> `docker image build -t koopeyapi .`
+> `docker image build -t koopeyapi .` or
-> To build backend project in java using gradle
 > `.\gradlew bootJar`
-> To build backend project in java
+or
 > `javac -d "bin" "src/com/koopey/server/ServerApplication"`

 ## Run

-To run the "backend" through Gradle

 > `.\gradlew bootRun`
-> To run the "backend" docker image
+or
-> `docker container run -p 8111:8111 koopeyapi`
+> `docker container run -p 1709:1709 koopeyapi` or
-> To run the "backend" java
-> `java -classpath "bin" com.koopey.api.ServerApplication` > `java -jar koopey.jar`
+> `java -classpath "bin" com.koopey.api.ServerApplication`
+or
+> `java -jar KoopeyApi-0.0.1-SNAPSHOT.jar`

 ## Test

-To run tests

 > `.\gradlew test`

-## Links
+## Localhost links

 To access features of the application